mjpritchard/test-decap-help/content/docs/getting-started/login.md

 ssh -X <user>@<hostname>
 {{</command>}}

-Note that the `-X` argument can be used in conjunction with the agent- forwarding`-A` argument.
+Note that the `-X` argument can be used in conjunction with the agent-forwarding `-A` argument.
 In some cases the `-Y` option may be needed instead of `-X`.

 Please note that this arrangement sends your graphical output back to your